Walker-Xin/tutorial/second_year/talk/outline.md

 ### Idea of Black Hole

 The question now becomes: how does a black hole deform spacetime, and how does this affect the motion of photons?
-To answer this, we first need to understand what a black hole is.
+To answer this, we first need to take a detour to understand what a black hole is.

 The idea of a physical entity with a gravity so strong that light cannot escape from it was proposed as early as 1783 by John Michell.
 The idea was that the escape velocity from such an object is only dependent on its mass and radius, and there is nothing stopping us to extend the escape velocity to the speed of light.
 However, there was little interest in the idea as physicists of that time lacked the mathematical machinery to deal with such an object.
 In fact, the idea was so far ahead of its time that only more than a century later did scientists start to understand the implications of such an object.